nebuly-ai/nos/doc/elastic-quota.md

 lending the quotas claims back its resources.

-You can check whether a Pod is in over-quota by checking the value of the label `nos.nebuly.ai/capacity`, which is automatically created and updated by the Nebulnetes operator for every Pod created in a namespace subject to an ElasticQuota or to a CompositeElasticQuota.
+You can check whether a Pod is in over-quota by checking the value of the label `nos.nebuly.ai/capacity`, which is automatically created and updated by the nos operator for every Pod created in a namespace subject to an ElasticQuota or to a CompositeElasticQuota.
 The two possible values for this label are `in-quota` and `over-quota`.

 You can use this label to easily find out at any time which are the over-quota pods subject to preemption risk: